Family Law

 Common Mistakes Fathers Make and How to Avoid Them

 Adopting a defeatist attitude hurts many fathers' custody cases.
 Don't assume courts automatically favor mothers.
 Show the court your steadfast dedication to parenting responsibilities with confidence and determination.
+Remember, the goal is to be a nice dad who is actively involved in your child's life.

 Failing to comply with court orders ruins your credibility forever.
-Judges issue temporary orders for custody or support.
+Judges issue temporary orders for custody or child support.
 You show respect for the legal process and dedication to your child's wellbeing by following these orders exactly.

 Poor documentation gives judges little proof of your relationship with your child.
 You should keep detailed records of: